People’s Climate March: solidarity actions across the Peninsula on Sept. 20-21

 Port Townsend: Rally, song, and march at Pope Marine Park

-As a lead-up to these solidarity actions, Olympic Climate Action will screen 350.org’s newest film, Disruption, which weaves together political intrigue, mind-blowing science, and an insider’s view of the largest climate mobilization in history.
-It features Bill McKibben, Naomi Klein, Van Jones, some fresh faces with powerful new stories.
+As a lead-up to these solidarity actions, Disruption weaves together political intrigue, mind-blowing science, and an insider’s view of the largest climate mobilization in history.
+It features Bill McKibben, Naomi Klein, Van Jones, and some fresh faces with powerful new stories.
+Watch it here.